 Between 2010 and 2014 I was a regular contributor to ProfHacker, a feature at the Chronicle for Higher Education that focuses on pedagogy and scholarly productivity.
 From 2010 to 2012 I wrote for Play the Past, a collaboratively edited scholarly blog that explores the intersection of cultural heritage and games.

 These days I spend most of my time teaching, advising students, writing, coding and creating neticism—criticism of the net, on the net.
-You can find me online at samplereality.com or on Twitter as @samplereality.
+You can find many of my interactive projects on Itch, or you can follow me on Twitter as @samplereality.

 If you’re really curious, you can read the Breakfast Edition of About Mark.